AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md

    * **[Full Stack Code](#full-stack-code)**
    * **[Targeted deployment](#targeted-deployment)**

+Please see the document [CI/CD Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md) for more information about the types of pipelines.

 The steps to complete the creation of your non-production pipeline vary depending on the type of source code you selected.
 Follow the links above to jump to the next section of this document so you can complete the configuration of your pipeline.

 ### Full Stack Code {#full-stack-code}

 A full-stack code pipeline simultaneously deploys back-end and front-end code builds containing one or more AEM server applications along with HTTPD/Dispatcher configuration.
-See the document [CI/CD Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md#full-stack-pipeline) for more information about this type of pipeline.

 >[!NOTE]
 >